-This is an excerpt from the sourcebook we use in our Mind & Its World IV class that we are offering during 2021 Summer Institute.
+This is an excerpt from the sourcebook we use in our Mind & Its World IV class.
 Mind & Its World IV presents the path and result of foundational Buddhism.
 Students explore classifications of knowable object into specifically and generally characterized phenomena as well as the Sautrantika’s distinct presentation of the five aggregates.
 The path consists of calm abiding (samatha) and superior insight (vipashyana).

 ĀCHĀRYA KELSANG WANGDI

 Two benefits come from studying the five skandhas as a basis for the practice of vipashyana or analytical meditation, comparing the presentations of the Sautrantika and the Vaibashika schools: